zafahi/zafahi/README.md

 ---

-# 💫 About Me:
+## 💫 About Me
-Hi!
+👋 Hi!
 I'm Zacky, a Computer Science student at Bina Nusantara University, Indonesia.
-🚀 I'm an aspiring Full Stack Developer, currently learning the fundamentals of Cloud Computing with Google Cloud Platform (GCP).
+🚀 My goal is to become a Full Stack Developer.
+Right now, I'm learning the basics of Cloud Computing using Google Cloud Platform (GCP).
-💡 I enjoy learning by building simple, real-world projects and experimenting with new tools and programming languages.
-I believe that making mistakes and receiving feedback are essential parts of the learning process.
+💡 I enjoy learning by building simple projects and exploring new tools and programming languages.
+I believe mistakes and feedback are essential for growth and improvement.
-👨‍💻 So far, I’ve explored languages like C, Python, and Java, and built beginner-level websites and mobile apps using HTML, CSS, JavaScript, and Android Studio.
+👨‍💻 I have experience working with programming languages like C, Python, and Java.
+I've also built basic websites and mobile apps using HTML, CSS, JavaScript, and Android Studio.
-🌱 I'm always eager to grow, build more projects, and connect with others in the tech community.
+🌱 I'm always looking for opportunities to practice, build new things, and connect with others in the tech community.

 ---

 ## 🛠️ Skills